-A Product Configurator is an add-on for ERP used extensively in manufacturing where a company manufacturers a product and sells this through a catalog.
-Typically there are numerous options available to the buyer - sometimes called attributes.
-Another term for a product configurator is a CPQ - or Configure Price Quote.
-You can also find information under the description "guided selling."
+A Product Configurator is an add-on for ERP used extensively in manufacturing where a company manufactures a product and sells this through a catalog.
+Typically there are numerous options available to the buyer – sometimes called attributes.
+Another term for a product configurator is a CPQ – or Configure Price Quote.
+You can also find information under the description “guided selling.”

 There are many Product Configurator Benefits

 These modules are very popular in Manufacturing ERP systems like Dynamics 365 Business Central. and is almost always a requirement when the ERP is sold to Configure To Order manufacturers (CTO).

 Product configurator benefits are really significant to these CTO businesses.
 They reduce the time to quote, increase the experience of the buyer, reduce the complexity of the sale.